vygr/ChrysaLisp/docs/CONDITIONALS.md

 ### and

-For the `(and ...)` the forms will be evaluated one by one and will exit if that clause evaluates as `nil`.
+For the `(and ...)` the forms will be evaluated one by one and will exit if that clause evaluates as `:nil`.
 Therefore you can use it to execute a form only if all the preceding test clauses prove to be true !

 ```vdu